suncicaalduk/arduino-projects/project-05-analog-servo-controller/README.md

 This project demonstrates how to read an analog input from a potentiometer and use it to control a servo motor in real time.

-The servo acts as a physical pointer that moves between 0° and 180°, creating an interactive "mood cue" or gauge.
+The servo acts as a physical pointer that moves between a limited angle range (10°–80°), creating an interactive "mood cue" or gauge.
 By turning the potentiometer, the user directly controls the position of the servo, making the system feel immediate and intuitive to use.

 ## Goal